Tories launch review of local London operation

 There was some surprise when London minister Paul Scully failed to make the shortlist to become the Tory candidate.

-The review will be carried out by Lord Udny-Lister, who was a close aide to former prime minister Boris Johnson and served in City Hall as his chief of staff when he was mayor of London.
+The review, first reported by LBC, will be carried out by Lord Udny-Lister.

+The peer was a close aide to former prime minister Boris Johnson and served in City Hall as his chief of staff when he was mayor of London.

 A spokesman said the peer would review “the structures, processes and organisation of the Conservative Party in London”.